Royal Air Force of Oman

-The Royal Air Force of Oman (سلاح الجو السلطاني عمان or RAFO) is the air arm of the Armed Forces of Oman.
+The Royal Air Force of Oman (سلاح الجو السلطاني عمان or RAFO) is the air arm of the Sultan's Armed Forces.

 History

 Sultan of Oman's Air Force era

 The Sultan of Oman's Air Force (SOAF) was formed with British personnel and aircraft in March 1959.
+The first seven pilots under Squadron Leader Barry Atkinson gathered at RAF Manby in Lincolnshire that month.
+They were initially allocated a total of five aircraft.
 The first aircraft were two Scottish Aviation Pioneers transferred from the Royal Air Force.
 The first armed aircraft was the Percival Provost T52.

 In 1968 the SOAF received the first of 24 BAC Strikemaster jet trainer and light strike aircraft for operation against insurgents in the Dhofar region.
-In 1974 the SOAF was expanded with orders for the Britten Norman Defender, BAC One-Eleven, BAC VC10 and 32 Hawker Hunter ground attack aircraft.
-In 1977 Jaguar International joined the SOAF, followed in the 1980s by the BAE Hawk.
+In 1974 the SOAF was expanded with orders for the Britten Norman Defender, BAC One-Eleven, Vickers VC10 and 32 Hawker Hunter ground attack aircraft.
+In 1977 SEPECAT Jaguars joined the SOAF, followed in the 1980s by the BAE Hawk.